-Despite many aid-related obstacles, SWAN CHWs successfully delivered medical assistance and emergency relief to many of their target areas following the coup.
-The generous support of HART donors - including Jo and Jonathan Russell; Roberta, Howard and David Ahmanson; Pippa and Rob Gerhard; Ian Roberts; Jefferies Group; and many regular givers who recognise the importance of SWAN's work - enabled CHWs to provide lifesaving support to some of the most isolated Shan communities.
+Despite heightened security risks and aid-related challenges, SWAN CHWs successfully delivered medical assistance and emergency relief to many of their target areas following the military coup.
+The generous support of HART donors - including Jo and Jonathan Russell; Roberta, Howard and David Ahmanson; Pippa and Rob Gerhard; Ian Roberts; Jefferies Group; and many regular givers who recognise the importance of SWAN's lifesaving work - enabled CHWs to provide humanitarian assistance to some of the most isolated Shan communities.